DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 Many computers offer the ability to ‘print to PDF’ but many people aren't aware of this feature.

-If we let users download the application as a PDF
-Then they can print it out or send it via email
+If we let users download the application as a PDF then they can print it out or send it via email.

 We'll know this works when: